 In addition to state-level grants, many local communities have access to the U.S. Department of Housing and Urban Development’s (HUD) Community Development Block Grant (CDBG) funds.
 Manufacturers may tap these grants to pay for public infrastructure such as roads, water, and sewer lines or water treatment facilities.
 HUD distributes CDBG funds to each state and entitlement communities — generally larger cities and counties — to promote the employment of low- to moderate-income individuals.
 For projects in non-entitlement communities, a manufacturer may approach the state to tap into its statewide allocation of CDBG funds.

 Similar to an abatement, a rebate or refund reduces a tax liability; however, a company pays the tax and later receives a refund.
+Other Incentives

 To offset other startup costs, some states and local communities offer cash grants, favorable financing, or free land.
 The most sought-after incentive is cash.
 Several states, such as Texas and Florida, offer grants to close deals.
 Texas has the “deal-closing” Enterprise Fund that has provided approximately $380 million for projects from FY 2004 to FY 2011.
 Other states (e.g., Michigan’s 21st Century Investment Fund) are more entrepreneurial with their incentives and offer equity injections, loan-interest loans, or credit enhancements to their expanding manufacturers.